1. 简介

 14. Auto Tool Measurement

-QtDragon can be setup to do integrated auto tool measurement using the Versa Probe widget and remap code.
-To use this feature, you will need to do some additional settings and you may want to use the offered HAL pin to get values in your own ngc remap procedure.
+To use this feature, you will need to do some additional settings and you may want to use the offered HAL pins to get values in your own ngc remap procedure.
+Those settings are covered later in the section.

 When fist setting up auto tool measurement, please use caution until you confirm tool change and probe locations - it is easy to break a tool/probe.
 Abort will be honoured while the probe is in motion.